 In Minnesota, it’s required that any diesel engines sold in the state contain biodiesel.
 And we rank about 23rd out of every state for the number of passenger vehicles that have adopted the latest in diesel technology.

 Problems Associated with Diesel Engines

-Another common issue with diesels is that keeping the fuel injection system clean is a higher priority.
-When you come in to Kennedy Transmission Brake & Auto Service for scheduled maintenance, we can check on cleanliness levels and advise you when you need to get it cleaned.
+Another common maintenance focus with diesels is the fuel injection system, as keeping it clean is a higher priority.
+When you come into Kennedy Transmission Brake & Auto Service for scheduled maintenance, we can check the filter and advise you when you need to get it cleaned.

 If you’re currently experiencing issues with your diesel engine, don’t wait!
 The experts at Kennedy Transmission are well-versed in diesel engines and can discover your problem in no time.
 Simply stop by your nearest location or contact us to schedule your free estimate today!